fun-redoc/blue-pill-elm-homage/Readme.md

 * i should be able to start a new game

 ## DOING
+* there should be levels -> quicker fall, more huddled with red ** recognize when level ready, thus watch for a treshold score ** stop game and show gratulations text
+** wait for the player to press 's' to start the new level

 ## TODO
-* there should be levels -> quicker fall, more huddled with red
 * the level score should be saved locally
 * the red pills should fall in different velocities
 * the pills should accelerate like by gravity